evoluteur/evolutility-ui-react/README.md

 Evolutility-UI-React is a set of **model-driven views** to [Browse](#Browse), [Edit](#Edit), [List](#List), [Cards](#Cards), [Charts](#Charts), [Stats](#Stats), [Overview](#Overview), and [Activity](#Activity).

 With it you can easily build CRUD applications by writing models rather than code.
-It uses [Hasura](https://hasura.io) GraphQL backend.
+It uses the REST API of [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node).
 No hand-coding is necessary!

 Check out the [live demos](https://evoluteur.github.io/evodemo/#/demos).